AlphaGit/alphas-manifesto-blog/_posts/2015-02-19-my-experience-with-bullet-journals.md

 ## Bullet journals

-The principles of Bullet Journals, created and <a href="http://www.bulletjournal.com/">explained by Ryder Carroll</a>, are pretty simple:
+The principles of Bullet Journals, created and [explained by Ryder Carroll](http://www.bulletjournal.com/), are pretty simple:

 - You plan your month as best as you can
 - You plan your day as best as you can